szilard-molnar/unit_4_game/README.md

 # Crystal Collector
 This is a crystal collector game, testing both the logic and the memory of the player.

+Technologies used: HTML5, CSS3, Bootstrap, JavaScript, jQuery

 When the player opens the game, the following sreen shows up:
 ![app screenshot](/assets/images/game-page.png)